juliagift/CopayProgramApp/README.md

 This application simulates copay card operations.
 Two roles are implemented, namely users and admin, who get routed to different dashboards based on their login credentials.

 Users can:
--answer pre-screening questions before they can register -register for a copay card
+* answer pre-screening questions before they can register -register for a copay card
 -login and get routed to a user dashboard
 -submit and view claims